chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 We will automatically generate sidebar navigation for your plugin from the Level 2 Headings present in your plugin description.
 If your `description` begins with a Level 1 Heading, we will assume that this is a title (e.g. for your README) and drop it from the description.

-If you wish to customize this field with a napari-specific description which is different from the Python package description shown in PyPI, you can also set this field by adding a Markdown file to your GitHub repository at `.napari/DESCRIPTION.md`.
-This file will take precedence over the `description` in your Python package.

 ### Authors